Optics as well as substance important as India's Modi visits China

-BEIJING When Prime Minister Narendra Modi arrives in the ancient city of Xian on Thursday at the start of a visit to China, he will be met by Chinese President Xi Jinping, in an unusual departure from normal protocol.
+BEIJING May 12 When Indian Prime Minister Narendra Modi arrives in the ancient city of Xian on Thursday at the start of a visit to China, he will be met by Chinese President Xi Jinping, in an unusual departure from normal protocol.

 Top Chinese leaders almost never travel outside Beijing to meet senior foreign guests on bilateral visits, and Xi's appearance in Xian, located in Xi's home province of Shaanxi, underscores China's determination to set aside past rancour between the world's two most populous nations, experts said.